Menger curve and Spherical CR uniformization of a closed hyperbolic 3-orbifold: The combinatorics at infinity of the Dirichlet domain

-In what follows, the set $\partial_{\infty}D_{S}$ (the ideal boundary of $D_{S}$) will be denoted by $T$.
+In what follows, the set $\partial_{\infty}D_{S}$ will be denoted by $T$.
 Note that $T$ is bounded by 24 pieces of spinal spheres.
 A realistic view of $T$ is given in Figure \ref{fig:solid-torus}, which is drawn in the boundary of Siegel model.
-So $T$ contains the infinity which is outside the torus in Figure \ref{fig:solid-torus}.
-The combinatorial structure of $\partial T$ can be seen in a schematic picture given in Figure \ref{figure:sidepair} in Section \ref{sec-3-orbifold}.
+So $T$ is contained in the unbounded region bounded by the torus in Figure \ref{fig:solid-torus}.
+From the analysis of the combinatorics of $D_{S}$ given in the previous section, the combinatorial structure of $\partial T$ can be seen in a schematic picture given in Figure \ref{figure:sidepair}.
 The picture is obtained by putting together the incidence information for each $2$-face on these spinal spheres.
 One should keep this picture in mind for the gluing of these 24 faces.

+\begin{prop} $\partial T$ is a torus. \end{prop} \begin{proof} From the precise combinatorics of the 2-faces of $b_0$ and $b_6$ given in Propositions \ref{prop:b0}, \ref{prop:b6}, we can get Figure \ref{figure:sidepair} by gluing together these 24 faces.
+The curves colored red and green are glued together, respectively.
+Thus we see that $\partial T$ is a torus.